 Animal Humane Society’s Humane Investigations team is committed to seeking justice for animals throughout Minnesota by investigating reports of animal abuse and neglect, collaborating with law enforcement, and providing training and workshops for agencies, institutions, and community organizations.

-AHS humane investigation agents, the only full-time humane investigators in the state, received more than 1,600 reports of neglected or harmed animals in the last year.
+AHS humane investigation agents, the only full-time humane investigators in Minnesota, received more than 1,600 reports of neglected or harmed animals in the last year.
 Working in 87 counties with local law enforcement officials, this team addressed more than 430 cases involving more than 5,700 animals.

 Investigating reports of animal abuse and neglect